danigorbaciov/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/client-libraries/signer.md

 For now, you can use one of the following Providers:

 * [ProviderSeed](https://github.com/wavesplatform/provider-seed) developed by Waves team creates user account from SEED.
 ProviderSeed can be used at the app debugging stage.
-* [ProviderWeb](https://gitlab.waves.exchange/we-public/provider-web) developed by Waves.Exchange is the wallet software that encryptes and stores user's private key and SEED phrase, making sure that users' funds are protected from hackers and malicious websites.
+* [ProviderWeb](https://gitlab.waves.exchange/we-public/provider-web) developed by Waves.Exchange is the wallet software that encrypts and stores user private key and SEED phrase, making sure that the user funds are protected from hackers and malicious websites.

 You can also develop your own Provider, see [Provider Interface](#provider-interface).

-In code you can use [TypeScript types](https://github.com/wavesplatform/ts-types/blob/master/transactions/index.d.ts).
+In code you can use [TypeScript Types](https://github.com/wavesplatform/ts-types/blob/master/transactions/index.d.ts).

 ## Getting Started

-### 1. Signer and Provider library installation
+### 1. Signer and Provider Library Installation

 * To install Signer library use